 If you are used to roasting the groundnuts, do so and store them for frequent usage.
 Take the groundnuts in the mixie or food processor.
 Peel the garlic and grind together in the mixie.

-I suggest on having roasted peanuts on hand and powder it for 2 days as the garlic tends to be more effective this way.
-Another way is storing the powdered peanuts and just before adding to the gravy, you can crush the garlic or run it agian with the powder.
-This way you get fresh garlic taste.
-Either ways are good.
+I suggest having roasted peanuts on hand and powder it for 2 days as the garlic tends to be more effective this way.
+Another way is storing the powdered peanuts and just before adding to the gravy, you can crush the garlic or run it again with the powder.
+This way you get a fresh garlic taste.
+Either way is good.

-And plain garlic in butter is how I love my Garlic bread with Chesse
+And plain garlic in butter is how I love my Garlic bread with Cheese

 Roasted Groundnut - 1 cup (100 gms)

-Sambar Onion (shallot) – 2 medium, if using regular ones, use about same quantity
+Sambar onion (shallot) - 2 medium, if using regular ones, use about the same quantity

 Tamarind - marble size